Foolad Arena

-Foolad Arena (فولاد آرنا, Fulâd Ârena) is a stadium in Ahvaz, which was opened on 13 November 2018.
-It hosts the home matches of Foolad since March 2019.
+Foolad Khuzestan Stadium or Foolad Arena (فولاد آرنا, Fulâd Ârena), is a stadium in Ahvaz, which was opened on 13 November 2018.
+It hosts the home matches of Foolad F.C. since March 2019.
 The stadium was planned to be completed by November 2013, which was changed to middle of 2018 due to financial problems.

 Design

 It will seat 30,655 people for football matches and up to 35,000 people for other events.

 Building and facilities

 The stadium is located in the plan Foolad Sports Complex, which is included 27,000 and 5,000 capacity football stadiums, training camp, futsal arena, volleyball and basketball halls and two pools which one of them opened in 2012.